 ITALY AUCTION TEST

-The political situation and the updated issuance plans make for a difficult backdrop to an auction on Thursday of three- and 15-year Italian paper.
+The threat of a political crisis forced Italy to pay more to borrow over one year than it has since December 2012, making for a difficult backdrop to an auction on Thursday of three- and 15-year paper.

 Some in the market expected the gap with Spain to widen further ahead of a sale, although demand from Italy's huge domestic financial sector should provide support.

 Italy's underperformance versus Spain could pause once the supply is out of the way, but Italian bonds would remain vulnerable to a government crisis, Marc Ostwald, strategist at Monument Securities said.

 "If the government fails, you've really got to start thinking 5 percent on 10-year and then see how bad it gets," Ostwald added.
 "When you've got this combination of the economy not doing much and a decent amount of budget slippage, the prospect of going into new elections and leaving Italy in limbo is not a good one."